 Finding yourself stuck in a boring job reading about all the people who have chosen to follow their passion can tempt you to give it all up and pursue the unconventional path.

-But blogging is not a get rich quick scheme.
+But blogging is not a get-rich-quick scheme.

-Most sites will fail to earn any income, some will make some pocket change only, while only a few might do so well that they can quit their jobs and planning is key in this process.
+Most bloggers will fail to earn any income, some will make some pocket change only, while only a few might do so well that they can quit their jobs and planning is key in this process.

 Everyone needs to pay the bills after all and just leaving your job to start a blog you have thought about is not very responsible in most cases.